int128/kubelogin/README.md

 You need to setup the OIDC provider and [Kubernetes OIDC authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).

-After setup or when the token has been expired, just run `kubelogin`:
+After initial setup or when the token has been expired, just run `kubelogin`:

 ```
 % kubelogin